 March – Travels With My Radio, by Fi Glover. [ preview | review ]

 April – Skating To Antarctica, by Jenny Diski. [ preview | review ]

 May – Among Muslims: Meetings at the Frontiers of Pakistan, by Kathleen Jamie. [ preview | review ]

 June – Fabled Shore: From the Pyrenees to Portugal, by Rose Macaulay. [ preview | review ]

 July – A Ride in the Neon Sun: A Gaijin in Japan, by Josie Dew. [ preview | review ]

-October – Tell My Horse: Voodoo and Life in Haiti and Jamaica, by Zora Neil Hurston.
+October – Tell My Horse: Voodoo and Life in Haiti and Jamaica, by Zora Neale Hurston.

 November – Looking for Transwonderland: Travels in Nigeria, by Noo Saro-Wiwa.